Relative hulls and quantum codes: Introduction

-The work of \cite{Grassl22} is motivated by studying the entanglement for quantum error-correcting codes.
-It is well known that linear codes, which are self-orthogonal with respect to the Hermitian inner product, may be used to construct quantum error-correcting codes \cite{ashikhmin_knill, CRSS, ketkar}.
-One may also use two codes $C_1$ and $C_2$ satisfying $C_2^{\perp} \subseteq C_1$, where $C_2^\perp$ is the Euclidean dual of $C_2$, via the now famous CSS construction \cite{CRSS}.
-It has been shown that by using entanglement, one may remove these restrictions and, hence, any linear code (not necessarily self-orthogonal) may be used to define a quantum code; see \cite{brun_science}.
-In the case of two linear codes, $C_1$ and $C_2$, the required minimum number of maximally entangled quantum states is $c := \dim (C_1) - \dim (C_1\cap C_2^\perp$) \cite{wilde}.
-Therefore, the key ingredient for computing $c$ is $C_1\cap C_2^\perp$, which we call a relative hull in this paper.
-More explicitly, given linear codes $C_1$ and $C_2$ over $\F_q$ of the same length, the {\it relative hull of $C_1$ with respect to $C_2$} is
+It is well known that self-orthogonal codes with respect to the Hermitian inner product may be used to construct quantum error-correcting codes \cite{ashikhmin_knill, CRSS, ketkar}.
+Entanglement allows one to remove restrictions on the relationship between a code and its dual.
+Hence, any linear code (not necessarily self-orthogonal) may be used to define a quantum code~\cite{brun_science}.
+One may also use two codes $C_1, C_2 \subseteq \F_q^n$ satisfying $C_2^{\perp} \subseteq C_1$ via the now famous CSS construction \cite{CS, Steane}.
+In the case of the construction of entanglement-assisted quantum error-correcting codes using linear codes $C_1, C_2 \subseteq \F_q^n$, the required number of pairs of maximally entangled qudits is given by the parameter $c = \dim (C_1) - \dim (C_1\cap C_2^\perp$) \cite{wilde}.
+Therefore, a key ingredient for computing $c$ is $C_1\cap C_2^\perp$, which we call the relative hull.
+More explicitly, the {\it relative hull of $C_1$ with respect to $C_2$} is

 Note that the {hull} of $C$ is $\hull(C)=\hull_{C}(C)$.